dansteingart/without_the_hot_air/pages_md/SEwtHA_07.md

 This chapter’s companion Chapter E contains a more detailed account of where the heat is going in a building; this model makes it possible to

-<span class="figurenumber">Table 7.4</span>.
-Energy consumption figures for heating and cooling devices, per household.
+<div class='caption'><span class="figurenumber">Table 7.4</span>.
+Energy consumption figures for heating and cooling devices, per household.</div>

 <img src="figure56.png" width="102" height="56" />
-<span class="figurenumber">Figure 7.5</span>.
+<div class='caption'><span class="figurenumber">Figure 7.5</span>.
 The hot water total at both home and work – including bathing, showering, clothes washing, cookers, kettles, microwave oven, and dishwashing – is about 12 kWh per day per person.
-I’ve given this box a light colour to indicate that this power could be delivered by low-grade thermal energy.
+I’ve given this box a light colour to indicate that this power could be delivered by low-grade thermal energy.</div>

 <img src="figure57.png" width="148" height="140" />
-<span class="figurenumber">Figure 7.6</span>.
-A big electric heater: 2 kW.
+<div class='caption'><span class="figurenumber">Figure 7.6</span>.
+A big electric heater: 2 kW.</div>

 predict the heat savings from turning the thermostat down, double-glazing the windows, and so forth.